 Norfolk might be a little flat, but Cromer is at the highest point in East Anglia!
 A thriving town, Cromer has great beaches and the last end-of-pier theatre in Europe with variety shows in summer and winter.
 In the town museum you can learn about the world’s largest mammoth skeleton that was found nearby.
 The town is famous for its eponymous crabs, which are succulent and tasty because they feed off a chalk reef just offshore, the longest in the world.

 Classic Hunstanton, otherwise known as Sunny Hunny, is the only east coast resort that faces west, which means you see stunning sunsets.
 It has safe, shallow water which makes it popular for kite-surfing, landboarding, sailing and water skiing.
 Check out the stunning striped cliffs of carrstone and red and white chalk that rise above the sea to the north of the town.
+There’s great birdwatching at nearby Holme-next-the-Sea and Titchwell.

 Great Yarmouth is a traditional seaside resort with mile upon mile of glorious sand, attractions including the Pleasure Beach (with one of the last wooden rollercoasters) and Hippdrome Circus, but it has a great history too, with close trading links to Holland – many fishermen from Zeeland relocated here.
 The Mouth of the Yare, after which the town is named, was established by a Dutch engineer Joas Johnson in 1668.
 See more history at the Time & Tide Museum, where you can learn about the town’s herring industry.